Devoranima/nano_flight/README.md

 This is the software half of a diploma project.
 The write-up (Russian) is in [`docs/thesis.pdf`](docs/thesis.pdf)

-The project was lost during OS migration (yes, I know, I should have used git), so I had to restore this repo based on my memory (which is not very trustworthy), my thesis and with some help from claude.
+The project was lost during OS migration, so I had to restore this repo based on my memory, my thesis and with some help from claude.

-ALSO, the drone caugth a short during pid calibration on a stand (my soldering skills imrpoved a bit since then), so I could not fully finish it :(
+Also, the drone caught a short during pid calibration on a stand, thus I could not fully finish it and run flight test

 ## Hardware